zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Our website ESLPod.com has some additional courses in business and daily English that you might enjoy.
 Go to our website and  take a look.

-This episode is a dialogue about someone who is goi ng to get married and needs to get the official government marriage license.
+This episode is a dialogue about someone who is going to get married and needs to get the official government marriage license.
 Le t's get started.

 [start of dialog]